This article was featured in the latest edition of Quay Magazine! Use this link to download your FREE copy: https://bit.ly/Quay-4

 Remote Working – The New Normal?

 Remote working is rapidly on the rise all over the world, and the stats are striking.
-For example, a 2019 study by Forbes found that there has been a 159% rise in remote working in the USA since 2007, while the same study estimates that before 2020 is over, 50% of the UK workforce will work remotely, at least part of the time.
+For example, a 2019 study by Forbes found that there has been a 159% rise in remote working in the USA since 2007, while Kate Lister, president of Global Workplace Analytics, estimates that by 2025 seventy percent of the workforce will work remotely at least five days a month.

 Allied to this development, is the decline across much of the western world of the traditional ‘job for life’, whereby employees stayed with same employer throughout their working life, and their concept of career progression was seeking a promotion within the same company.